ada9000/bitbots_generator/README.md

 ### TestSet.py

-Simple script to test generation
+Simple script to test generation,

 ### MintTask.py

-A simple script for testing the minting task
+A simple script for testing the minting task.

 # ⚠️ Issues and notes